-IWP is proud to announce that two incoming students, Helen Lamn and Isaac Brocato, have been awarded The Louis DeJoy and Aldona Z. Woś Family Foundation Scholarship.
+IWP is proud to announce that two incoming students, Helen Lamm and Isaac Brocato, have been awarded The Louis DeJoy and Aldona Z. Woś Family Foundation Scholarship.

 Thanks to a $1 million grant made possible by the extraordinary generosity of Louis DeJoy and Aldona Woś, an average of $100,000 in scholarship funds will be awarded each year for ten years.
 The Louis DeJoy and Aldona Z. Woś Family Foundation Scholarship provides up to full tuition per semester for recent college graduates who demonstrate significant academic, professional, or personal achievement, as well as a history of leadership, and an overall potential to succeed in IWP's rigorous course of study.